dhowfeekhasan/Data-Quality-Assessment/README.md

 # Data-Quality-Assessment
-This is task done by me for forage intership(virtual)
+This is task done by me for forage intership(virtual).
+#python #spyder